Melissa Riso Exposes Plenty Of Cleavage In A Pink Satin Dress On Instagram

-American model and actress Melissa Riso, who is famous on Instagram for her nude and nearly-nude pictures, recently took to her page and surprised her fans with a very glamorous picture, one that left her fans completely awestruck.
+American model and actress Melissa Riso, who is famous on Instagram for her nude and nearly-nude pictures, recently took to her page and surprised her followers with a very glamorous picture, one that left her fans completely awestruck.

 In the new snap, the model looked sassy as she dressed up for a night out, wearing a pink satin dress that she teamed with high heels.
 The low-cut neckline of the dress allowed the model to show off an ample amount of cleavage, a move that sent temperatures soaring.